 Overtrading is a common phenomenon that can result in excessive commissions that quickly eat into long-term profits.
 For instance, an account with 100 contracts per week will incur commissions of about $3,000 per week, while those trading just 100 contracts per month, earning perhaps the same overall return, will incur only about $700 per week in commissions.

 Some tips to keep in mind when trading include:

-- Use Wrap Accounts: Commodity traders that have managed accounts should consider reasonable priced “wrap accounts” that involve flat-rate commissions instead of commissions based on the number of trades placed each month.
+- Use Wrap Accounts: Commodity traders that have managed accounts should consider reasonably priced “wrap accounts” that involve flat-rate commissions instead of commissions based on the number of trades placed each month.

-- Adjust Strategies: Strategies that involve fewer trades should be preferred over those that involve high volume trading when overall returns in both models are similar, while traders should always carefully incorporate commissions into their models/systems.
+- Adjust Strategies: Strategies that involve fewer trades should be preferred over those that involve high volume trading when overall returns in both models are similar.
+Traders should always carefully incorporate commissions into their models/systems.

 - Don’t Over Commit: Commodities traders should be careful to properly manage the amount of capital risked on any single trade, even when they are very confident about the trade, in order to optimize risk-adjusted returns.

 Mistake #4: Lacking Patience

 Patience is a virtue-especially when trading commodities.
 Many beginning traders find themselves lacking patience, which can quickly result in higher churn rates, missed opportunities, and mounting losses.
 Practicing patience and limiting emotional responses to short-term price movements can help improve returns over time.